What are Menopause Sleep Issues?

 The loss of these hormones creates a variety of uncomfortable symptoms, including, but not limited to, hot flashes and trouble sleeping.
 Hot flashes and excessive sweating affects about 80% of menopausal women, and can affect their quality of sleep and lead to daytime drowsiness, in addition to other problems.

-Signs and Symptoms Related to Menopause and Sleep
+hat Are the Signs and Symptoms Related to Menopause and Sleep?

 Typical symptoms of menopause may include painful intercourse, increased irritability, hot flashes, frequent urination and night sweats.

 Other symptoms of menopause can include anxiety, mood swings, migraines, depression, heart palpitations and osteoporosis.

 Disrupted sleep is a hallmark symptom of menopause, and the top causes of sleep disorders are fibromyalgia, irregular breathing and insomnia due to depression.

 Changes in mood and attitude are more common among females during menopause than during any other time of hormonal changes.

 The increased need to get up and urinate several times a night certainly has a direct impact on sleep patterns, and the achieving of a healthy and restful night’s sleep.

 Restless leg syndrome, which naturally increases* with age, affects women during menopause and can cause major disruptions in normal sleep patterns.

 What is the Cause of Most Menopause Sleep Disturbances?